 A fyke net must not occupy more than half of the width of a watercourse and may not be within 5m of another net.
 Some licence holders are permitted to use oversize fyke nets specifically for targeting migrating sea run eels.

 The fishery is managed under the Victorian Eel Fishery Management Plan and is input managed, with limited entry, gear restrictions and water allocation as the main controls.
-A new management plan is under development by The Victorian Fisheries Authority in collaboration with a stakeholder-based steering committee and is expected to be finalised in mid-2017.
+The management plan was developed by The Victorian Fisheries Authority in collaboration with a stakeholder-based steering committee and finalised and declared in August 2017.

 No legal minimum lengths or closed seasons are applied to eel fishing in Victoria.